NFL Power Rankings - Week 12: What each team should be thankful for

 The NFL Power Rankings are selected by a panel of theScore's football editors.

-With Thanksgiving on the horizon, we take a look at what each team should be thankful for.
+In the spirit of Thanksgiving, we're taking a look at what each team should be thankful for.

 Previous Rank: 1